-Date Effective: 2002 Revised: 7/8/15, 4/12/17, 5/8/19, 6/9/21, 6/14/23
+Date Effective: 2002 Revised: 7/8/15, 4/12/17, 5/8/19, 6/9/21, 6/14/23, 6/11/125 Page: 1 of 6

-1. PURPOSE: The purpose of this policy is to establish the processes used by the HIV Planning Council (Council) to allocate funds consistent with its mandated responsibilities as outlined by the Health Resources and Services Administration (HRSA).
-There are five (5) such processes:

-- 1.1.
-Allocation of funds during the annual planning process.
-The resulting allocations are submitted with the Part A application.
+- PURPOSE: The purpose of this policy is to establish the processes used by the HIV Planning Council (Council) to allocate funds consistent with its mandated responsibilities as outlined by the Health Resources and Services Administration (HRSA).
+There are five (5) such processes: - 1.1.
+Allocation of funds during the annual planning process for the upcoming fiscal year.
+The resulting allocations are submitted with the Part A application or Non-Competing Continuation (NCC) Progress Report.
+The NCC Progress Report is submitted for years that a full Part A application is not due.
 This process occurs during the summer months. - 1.2.
 Allocation of funds after receipt of the Part A Award.
 This process occurs immediately after, within a month of, receipt of the full Notice of Grant Award. - 1.3.
 Allocation of carryover funds.
 This process occurs immediately after, within a month of, notification of award of carryover funds. - 1.4.
 Reallocation of projected unspent funds.
 This process occurs throughout the year. - 1.5.
 Reallocation of projected unspent funds at the end of the funding cycle.
 This process occurs after the end of the funding cycle.